* Political worries ease in Italy, Spain

 Trudeau, who wants the June 8-9 meeting to focus on economic growth, insists he can handle the challenge, though insiders and analysts say he will have to fight to keep the grouping together at a time when Trump's trade and diplomatic moves have isolated the United States and risk undermining the G7's relevance.

-Washington also remained at odds with Beijing.
+Washington also remained at odds with Beijing after U.S. Commerce Secretary Wilbur Ross met Chinese Vice Premier Liu He.
 China warned the United States on Sunday that any bilateral agreements reached on trade and business would be void if Washington implemented tariffs and other trade measures.

-Oil prices slid, pressured by growing U.S. production, possible global supply growth and nagging trade tensions.
+Oil prices slid as investors kept selling on growing U.S. production, possible global supply growth and nagging trade tensions.

 Benchmark Brent crude oil lost $1.50 to settle at $75.29 a barrel, while U.S. light crude fell $1.06 to settle at $64.75.